 Needless to say, many developers, particularly agile ones, feel that time tracking is a waste.
 Spending 5 minutes a week is ok, and to be quite blunt should be more than sufficient, but spending fifteen minutes or more a day doing so is far too much.
 For CapEx/OpEx purposes you merely need to track broad categories of software development work such as Development, Prototyping, Vacation, and Training/Education.
 These categories will be determined by the applicable accounting rules and should be kept to a minimum.

 Our advice is to keep your time tracking strategy as simple as possible, make it very clear to everyone why it’s important to capture their time accurately, and do not use the data to directly measure individuals.
 You may find the article Why Time Tracking Might Be the Most Valuable Activity an Agile Developer Performs to be an interesting read.
+And, as you would expect from Disciplined Agile, we compare and contrast several Strategies for Tracking Time on Agile Teams.

 The Bottom Line